apostrophecms/apostrophe-documentation/tutorials/getting-started/editing-page-templates.md

 Let's add a `default` template for new pages.

-The first step is to add configuration for the `apostrophe-pages` module in `app.js`:
+The first step is to add configuration for the `apostrophe-pages` module in `app.js`.
+Add the `apostrophe-pages` block at the top of the `modules` section of the `app.js` file:

 ```javascript
     // This configures our default page template